shane0/flask-website-monitor/README.md

-# website-checker
+# website-monitor

-A website checker.
+A website monitor.

 ## License